If you’re looking for a climbing toy to occupy your busy toddler, you probably already know that they come in a wide range of styles and price ranges.

-This set from Children’s Factory is perfect for creative toddlers and younger babies from ages nine months to three years.
+This set from Children’s Factory is perfect for creative toddlers and younger babies from 8 months to 3 years old.

-What your toddler will love the most is that they can pull the Velcro blocks apart and arrange them as they please.
-The blocks are soft and colorful, and easy to wipe clean.
+Your toddler will love pulling the Velcro blocks apart and arranging them as they please.
+The blocks are soft, colorful, and easy to wipe clean.

 In this set, you’ll get a tunnel, a staircase, a slide, and a floor mat.
 Perfect for tumbling, crawling, and climbing.

 2. Eezy Peezy Monkey Bars Tower

 Thanks to Eezy Peezy, we can now have monkey bars indoors too, as long as we have an open space to set them up and break them down again.

 This climbing toy is basically a dome full of bars.
 The construction is light and easy to assemble with secure self-locking springs.
 It can support up to 150 pounds.

 The “wow” factor is the bright color.
 However, we recommend this climber for kids who already have some experience with climbing — up to 6 years of age.

 3. Step2 Naturally Playful Woodland Climber